WFP-VAM/modape/docs/modis_executables.md

 The [MODIS processing chain](../#overview) can be executed at a high level using CLI scrips with minimal user input.
 All of the scripts are created using the Python module [click](https://click.palletsprojects.com/en/7.x/).

+!!!
+Warning
+    `modis_collect`, `modis_smooth` and `modis_window` are only implemented for
+    MOD/MYD 11/13 products!

 ### `modis_download`

-With `modis_download` you can query and download MODIS raw data, where the downloading to local disk requires valid [Earthdata credentials](https://urs.earthdata.nasa.gov/).
+With `modis_download` you can query and download MODIS raw data.

+!!!
+Note
+    Downloading NASA data to local disk requires valid [Earthdata credentials](https://urs.earthdata.nasa.gov/).

 The products to be queried for need to be supplied as a list of MODIS product IDs (case insensitive), each item separated by a single space, e.g. `MOD13A2 MYD11A1 ...`.

+!!!
+Tip
     If you want to query for both MODIS satellites for the same product, the letter indicating which satellite can be replaced by a `?`, e.g. `M?d13A2`.

 The query can be limited by coordinates (as `--roi` point or bounding box), MODIS tile IDs (supplied as comma separated list to `--tile-filter`, e.g `h20v08,h20v09`) and a date bracket (supplied to `--begin-date` and `--end-date`).
 Due to the nature of composited products, results can be returned slightly outside the specified date bracket.
 To avoid this and strictly enforce the bracket, pass the `--strict-dates` flag.

 The query is sent to the NASA Common Metadata Repository (CMR) using the [`python-cmr`](https://github.com/jddeal/python-cmr) module.

+!!!
+Tip
     To look at the details of the returned results, pass the `--return-results` flag.

 The download is only performed when both credential flags are passed (`--username` & `--password`) as well as the `--download` flag.
 By default, the download is performed sequentially using Python's `requests`.

+!!!
+Tip
     To speed up the download, you may use multiple threads (`--multithread`) where the number of used threads can be adjusted with the `--nthreads` flag (default is 4 threads).

 A processing chain might require the target directory to not contain any previous HDF files, which can be enforced using `--target-empty`.
 By default, existing files won't be overwritten.
 If this is required, pass the `--overwrite` flag.